Common baking mistakes

 10. Opening the oven door constantly during baking

 One thing you should resist doing while your cakes or cookies are in the oven is opening the oven door constantly to check on them.
 By doing so, you’re letting hot air out which decreases the oven temperature, and may deflate your bake.

 If possible, just check on the colour of your bake from the outside and only open the oven about 10 minutes before the timer is up to check on its doneness.

 A general rule is that for cakes or muffins, if a wooden skewer inserted in the middle comes out dry, it’s done!

 There’s nothing more disheartening than slaving away in the kitchen, expecting a beautiful cake only to have a result you didn’t quite anticipate.

-It’s natural to have 1 or 2 bakes that turn out a little less than desirable but by avoiding these common baking mistakes, you’ll be able to solve most of your baking conundrums and take recipes head-on without a sweat.
+It’s natural to have one or two bakes that turn out a little less than desirable but by avoiding these common baking mistakes, you’ll be able to solve most of your baking conundrums and take recipes head-on without a sweat.

 To correct other mistakes you might be making: